CaessarCZX/devChallenges/minimal_blog_card/README.md

-# Minimal Card HTML & CSS
+# Challenge #1: Minimal Card.

 ![Minimal Card Preview](./screenshots/minimal_card.png)

 ## Overview

-This project is a simple demonstration of creating a minimalistic card using HTML and CSS.
-It's perfect for beginners who want to practice their HTML and CSS skills or anyone who needs a quick and elegant card design for their web projects.
+This project is a simple demonstration of how to create a minimalist card using HTML and CSS.
+This is a perfect practice to show off my html and css skills in a small component without libraries or frameworks, after all anyone could need a fast and elegant card design for their web projects.

 ## Features